Hapoel Rishon LeZion F.C.: History

+In June 2008, the businessmen Raviv Sapir and Ron Hadad acquired ownership of the club and secured guarantees from the Rishon LeZion municipality to cover the estimated 6 million NIS debt of the club, along with a guarantee to economically support the clubs youth academy with an approximate 800,000 NIS annually. following the change in ownership the club changed its name back to Hapoel Rishon LeZion and was promoted to the second tier (Known as Liga Leumit).

 In 2010–11, the club was promoted to the Israeli Premier League, the top tier.
 They were relegated back to Liga Leumit the following season.

 On 4 December 2012, Hapoel Rishon LeZion won the 2012–13 Toto Cup Leumit.

 In 2017–18, the club was just one point short of being promoted to the top tier, The Israeli Premier League, finishing third.
 In the following year, 2018–19, the club finished twelfth, and narrowly avoided relegation.

-In 2023-24, on July 28, 2023, the club sold Mohamed Bamba, an Ivorian striker who played for the club and the youth team for 3.5 years, to Austrian club Wolfsberger AC for 200,000€ and a 20% sell-on fee.
+In 2023-24, on 28 July 2023, the club sold Mohamed Bamba, an Ivorian striker who played for the club and the youth team for 3.5 years, to Austrian club Wolfsberger AC for 200,000€ and a 20% sell-on fee.
 After scoring 8 goals and 4 assists in 17 games in the 2023–24 Austrian Football Bundesliga and 2023–24 Austrian Cup, Wolfsberger AC sold Bamba to French club FC Lorient for 5,000,000€, securing Rishon 1,000,000€ from the sell-on.
 Bamba went on to score 8 goals and 3 assists in 16 games in the 2023–24 Ligue 1.